sharonmertens/project-1/README.md

 - .characters add display: flex / flex-direction: row / flex-wrap: wrap with a width of 80%

 ## Unsolved problems
-- Connecting the STAR WARS font
+- Connecting the STAR WARS font (happened on safari but not on chrome)
 - Want to include a "Which Character of Star Wars are you" Quiz
 - Correct sizing for images on phone